apisnetworks/apiscp-docs/docs/admin/Migrations - cPanel.md

 ### Quota disagreements

 Quotas are accounted and enforced by the kernel.
-When migrating from certain hosting platforms that employ quasi-quota accounting by software, such as cPanel, the reported quota for a user may be significantly more than what was previously reported. `--late-quota` will apply storage amnesty, which is a 2x storage boost for 12 hours.
+When migrating from certain hosting platforms that employ quasi-quota accounting by software, such as cPanel, the reported quota for a user may be significantly more than what was previously reported. `--late-quota` will apply storage amnesty, which is a 2x storage boost for 12 hours. **Late quota is only triggered** after account creation.
+Thus when combined with `--no-create`, `--late-quota` has no effect.
+Call `site:storage-amnesty` against the account using [cpcmd](CLI.md#cpcmd).

 Storage amnesty is controlled in config.ini.
 The following [Scopes](Scopes.md) will change the boost from 2x to 3x and duration from 12 hours to 48 hours:

 ```bash
 cpcmd scope:set cp.config quota storage_boost 3